Robust utility maximization problem in model with jumps and unbounded claim: Introduction

 \section{Introduction}

 The utility maximization is a basic problem in mathematical finance which was introduced by Merton \cite{mer}.
-Using stochastic control methods, he has exhibited a closed formula for the value function and the optimal portfolio/consumption when the risky \mb{ asset follows} a geometric Brownian motion and the utility function is of CRRA type.
+Using stochastic control methods, he has exhibited a closed form formula for the value function and the optimal portfolio/consumption when the dynamics of the risky asset follows a geometric Brownian motion and the utility function is of CRRA type.
 There exists a huge literature on this problem based on two approaches: the Bellman approach and the martingale one.
-Karatzas et al. \cite{kar1} have studied a consumption-investment problem \mb{in a more general case}, taking into consideration the inherent non-negativity of consumption and bankruptcy constraint.
-When the risky assets are modeled by geometric \mb{Brownian motions}, the value function is determined explicitly, as well as the optimal consumption and the investment strategy, by solving the Bellman Equation and using a verification theorem.
+Karatzas et al. \cite{kar1} have studied a consumption-investment problem {in a more general case than \cite{mer}}, taking into consideration the inherent non-negativity of consumption and bankruptcy constraint.
+When the risky assets are modeled by geometric Brownian motions, the value function is determined explicitly, as well as the optimal consumption and the investment strategy, by solving the Bellman Equation and using a verification theorem.
 Martingale methods were introduced by Karatzas et al. \cite{karle} and Cox and Huang \cite{cox89}, who characterized the optimal consumption- portfolio policies when there are non-negativity constraints on both consumption and final wealth.
 Unlike the nonlinear Bellman equation, they gave a verification theorem which involves a linear partial differential equation.
 In all these works, the authors have assumed that the underlying model is exactly known.

 Our paper deals with the problem of utility maximization from a terminal value and an intermediate control under model uncertainty.
-Uncertainty refers to the case in which a decision marker does not know the probability distribution governing the stochastic nature of the problem she/he is facing.
+Uncertainty refers to the case in which a decision maker does not know the probability distribution governing the stochastic nature of the problem she/he is facing.
 This uncertainty is captured by using capacities or sets of probability measures over the space of state of the world.
 The set of such probability measures on some measurable space $ (\Omega, \mathcal F)$ is called by economics \emph{objectively rational beliefs}, and each element of such set is called beliefs on $\mathcal F$ that the decision maker is able to justify on the basis of the available information.
-The incompletness of information is then captured by the fact that \mb{one considers} a non singleton set of probability measures.
+The incompletness of information is then captured by the fact that one considers a set of probability measures not reduced to a singleton.